mverhaagen/mkdir-recursive/README.md

 mkdir-recursive
 ===============

-mkdir Recursive

-This is a very simple routine to create recursive folders.
+A simple function to create nested folder structures.